What is acute appendicitis?

 Acute appendicitis diagnosis

-Acute appendicitis symptoms are similar to those of other conditions, such as a urinary tract infection (UTI), bladder infection, Crohn’s disease, gallbladder issues, intestinal infection, diverticulitis of the cecum or gastritis.
+Acute appendicitis symptoms are similar to those of other conditions, such as a urinary tract infection (UTI), bladder infection, Crohn’s disease, gallbladder issues, intestinal infection, diverticulitis or gastritis.
 To make a clear diagnosis, doctors will typically use a range of tests.

 Tests used in the diagnosis of acute appendicitis include: